sustrik/ribosome/README.md

 ## Documentation

 At this point you are ready to use ribosome to do your own code generation.
-However, you may benefit from reading about the finer points of the language in the following sections.
+However, you may benefit from reading about the finer points of the tool in the following sections.

 ### Control language